questrail/siganalysis/README.md

   `master` (e.g., `new-oauth2-scopes`)
 - Commit to that branch locally and regularly push your work to the same named branch on the server
-- When you need feedback or help, or you think the brnach is ready for merging, open a [pull request][].
+- When you need feedback or help, or you think the branch is ready for merging, open a [pull request][].
 - After someone else has reviewed and signed off on the feature, you can merge it into master.